nuuuwan/election/README.md

 ### Major

+* Move to 3-column formal - which is more in line with Mobile

 ### Minor

 * Estimate Rejected votes etc based on election of same kind.
 Otherwise they could be off.